 The Age of Apocalypse inverted the moral alignments of several long-running X-Men characters, and more than a few of them were villains:

 First and foremost was Magneto, who in the comics has been the X-Men's oldest Arch-Enemy.
 In his universe, he is in fact the X-Men's founder, having organized and named them in memory of his fallen friend Charles Xavier.
 And in filling Xavier's shoes, he's the closest thing the heroes of this universe have to a Big Good.
+He also has a much healthier relationship with his children, Scarlet Witch and Quicksilver, whereas his Earth-616 counterpart is generally known to be a pretty terrible father.

 Another very prominent X-villain to get a moral shift was Sabretooth, number one Arch-Enemy to Wolverine and one of the X-Men's most bloodthirsty foes.
 In this continuity Creed starts out similarly to his 616 counterpart, but quickly decides that Apocalypse's Omnicidal Maniac goals are Not What I Signed on For.
 This steers him towards Anti-Hero territory, but he acquires true heroism through his relationship with Blink, a teleporting mutant who comes to see him as a father figure.
 This version of Creed ended up being one of the most popular of the AoA characters, so much so that he was brought back (along with Blink) to be a main character in the Exiles title.